 Outdoorsy is a martketplace that connects RV owners with those who want to rent an RV.
 Learn how it works for both renters and owners in this Outdoorsy review.

-Are you in the market to rent an RV for an epic road trip?
-Or, maybe you own an RV that sits unused for most of the year.
-Wouldn’t it be great if there was an easy way for people in both situations to connect?
+Do you want to rent an RV for an epic summer road trip?
+Or, do you own an RV that sits unused for much of the year?
+Wouldn’t it be great if there was a way for people in both situations to connect?

 Actually, there is.
 It’s called Outdoorsy, and it’s kind of like Airbnb for RVs.

 In this Outdoorsy review, we’ll explain how Outdoorsy works for both renters and owners, what kind of fees are involved, and the benefits and drawbacks of using the service.